High-speed rail in Italy: Rolling stock

 Current limitations on the tracks set the maximum operating speed of the trains at 300 km/h after plans for 360 km/h operations were cancelled.

-Development of the ETR 1000 by AnsaldoBreda and Bombardier Transportation (which is designed to operate commercially at 360 km/h, with a technical top speed of over 400 km/h, is proceeding, with Rete Ferroviaria Italiana working on the necessary updates to allow trains to speed up to 360 km/h.
-On 28 May 2018, the Ministry for Infrastructures and Transportation and the National Association for Railway Safety decided not to run the 385 km/h tests required to allow commercial operation at 350 km/h, thus limiting the maximum commercial speed on the existing Italian high-speed lines to 300 km/h and cancelling the project.
+Development of the ETR 1000 by AnsaldoBreda and Bombardier Transportation (which is designed to operate commercially at 360 km/h, with a technical top speed of over 400 km/h, is proceeding, with Rete Ferroviaria Italiana working on the necessary upgrades to allow trains to speed up to 360 km/h.
+On 28 May 2018, the Ministry of Infrastructure and Transport and the National Association for Railway Safety decided not to run the 385 km/h tests required to allow commercial operation at 350 km/h, thus limiting the maximum commercial speed on the existing Italian high-speed lines to 300 km/h and cancelling the project.

-TGV trains also run on the Paris-Turin-Milan service, but do not use any high-speed line in Italy.
+TGV trains also run on the Paris–Turin–Milan service, but do not use any high-speed line in Italy.